Goalkeeper Maxime Crepeau plays hero as Vancouver Whitecaps shutout FC Dallas 1-0

 - Oops!Something went wrong.Please try again later.

-Vancouver goalkeeper Maxime Crepeau had seven saves — including one on a penalty kick — to collect his fourth clean sheet of the season.
-Jimmy Maurer had four stops for Dallas.

-Dallas had a prime opportunity to tie things up late on Saturday.
+“It was about time," Crepeau said, adding that he'd conceded "about 10, 15" penalty kicks across his professional career.

+"I’m happy that with this save at the end we can collect the three points.
+It’s an important moment in our season tonight."

-Referee Kevin Stott awarded the visitors a penalty kick in injury time when Vancouver's Patrick Metcalfe took down a Dallas player inside the box.
-The call was upheld after video review.
+Vancouver (8-8-9) were ahead in extra time Saturday when Patrick Metcalfe took down a Dallas player inside the penalty box.
+Referee Kevin Stott awarded the visitors a penalty kick and his call was upheld after video review.

-Franco Jara blasted a low, centre shot on net but Crepeau dove to make the stop.
+Dallas substitute Franco Jara blasted a low shot at the centre of the net but Crepeau dove to his right, punching the ball out of harm's way.

+Asked what was going through his head in that moment, the goalkeeper was without words.

+“Good question.
+I don't even know myself," said Crepeau, who made a total of seven saves in the game to collect his fourth clean sheet of the season.

+"Mentally and physically, you’re just in the moment and you know, trying to read some cues.
+And then your body just goes.
+And a beautiful moment happened.”

-The netminder was mobbed by his teammates before directing them to get back to the play.
+The Whitecaps mobbed their netminder before he shooed them away, urging them to continue to play.

+Defender Andy Rose said his heart dropped when Stott made the call.
+But he believed in the man standing in Vancouver's net.

+"I just had a great feeling he was going to save it," Rose said.
+"And what an incredible moment.
+The belief, the momentum it gives the team, the togetherness it brings, those are the type of moments you want to be a part of when you join a club."

-Teibert set up the only goal of the night in the 20th minute.
-Stationed at the top corner of the box, the veteran 'Caps midfielder sent in and the ball glanced off White's head and into the back of the net.
+Russell Teibert set up the lone goal of the night in the 20th minute.
+Stationed at the top corner of the box, the veteran 'Caps midfielder sent in and the ball glanced off Brian White's head and into the back of the net.

 White nearly added another in the 41st minute.
 Cristian Dajome lasered a pass to White's feet and the American striker took a left-footed shot from the top of the six-yard box, only to see it skirt just wide of the post.